muff1nman/ansible-role-ddclient/README.md

 if need ssl support to connect to a service

 * ddclient_use_web_skip: ''
-this is an option in case ddclient_use_web is used, if defined, skip this string to get the ip
+this is an option in case ddclient_method:'web' is used, if defined, skip this string to get the ip

 * ddclient_mx: ''
 if defined ,use it as mx for the host, this has to be supported by the dyn hoster...